Does Insurance Cover Nutrition Counseling?

 Some Aetna plans allow up to 16 additional visits beyond the initial 10 when there is medical documentation from a physician indicating an “overweight” or “obesity” diagnosis.

-Although we practice from a weight-neutral perspective and do not use weight as a measure of health, insurance companies rely on specific diagnoses to determine coverage.
-When appropriate and with your consent, we use required documentation to help you access the maximum benefits available under your plan.
+Note: Although we do not use weight as a measure of health, insurance companies rely on specific diagnoses to determine coverage.
+When appropriate and with your consent, we will help you access the maximum benefits available under your plan.

 What Does “Meeting Your Deductible” Actually Mean?